frnsimoes/condominium/README.md

 # Condominium API
-This project has a lot of over engineering decisions.
-I'm using this project to play with Python's new features and to discover new things.

-This project, in fact, is a version 2.
-I made this back em 2020, with Django and Django templates.
+This is a new version of a project I did in 2020.

-To this day I use the V1.
-The V1, though, has a lot of problems with forms.

-I want to know DDD, clean arch, and Python OOP better.
+The main goal of this V2 is that I want to take advantage of a domain I created to study DDD, clean architecture, python OOP and new python features.

-## Details

-### Domain
+## Domain

 The domain has two parts:

-*Building*:
+#### **Building**:
-The building is a representation of an apartment complex that has both apartments and comercial rooms.
+The "building" is a representation of an apartment complex that has both apartments and comercial rooms.
 In the building domain, the user can register a new Unity, be it a Comercial unity or an Apartment unity.

-*Spreadsheet*:
+#### **Spreadsheet**: